 Laminate floors get their beautiful appearance from a photographic reproduction, which is layered inside protective plastic coatings on a supporting core of wood-based material.
-Even though laminate floors look like hardwood, they cannot be refinished.
-So it's worth your time and effort to keep them clean and free from damaging grit and moisture.
+Even though laminate floors look like hardwood, they cannot be refinished and are difficult to repair.
+If laminate gets worn down, unfortunately it will have to be replaced.
+So, it's worth your time and effort to protect your investment by keeping them clean and free from damaging grit and moisture.
 Put mats by exterior doors, runners or area rugs in high-traffic areas, and floor protectors beneath the feet and corners of heavy furniture.
+These steps will help prevent your floor from accumulating wear over time.

 First and foremost, always follow the manufacturer's care instructions for your new laminate floor.
 Don’t hesitate to call your manufacturer with questions; it’s better to be safe than sorry.
 If you inherited a laminate floor when you moved in, plan on taking care of it by sweeping, dusting, or vacuuming up loose dirt.
 Sweep or vacuum in the direction that your floor is laid to catch debris between the interlocking pieces.
 Wipe up all spills right away, including dry materials that fall.